genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/02_build.md

 **There are 3 Gradle tasks that are provided to help you build your Docker image:**

-- `createDockerfile` - Generates the Dockerfile dynamically based on user-defined settings and dependencies.
+- `createDockerfile` - generates the Dockerfile dynamically based on user-defined settings and dependencies.
 It also copies all the files needed for the context into the same folder.
-- `buildImage` - Runs **createDockerfile** as a sub-task, and then runs `docker build` on the generated Dockerfile.
+- `buildImage` - runs **createDockerfile** as a sub-task, and then runs `docker build` on the generated Dockerfile.
-- `pushImage` - Pushes the generated image to a repository defined in **gradle.properties** (see [Genesis Containerisation - pushing the image to a registry](../../../operations/containerisation/pushing/)).
+- `pushImage` - pushes the generated image to a repository defined in **gradle.properties** (see [Genesis containerisation - pushing the image to a registry](../../../operations/containerisation/pushing/)).

 ## Using the plugin

 1. Create or use an existing Genesis project.
 See our [Quick Start guide](../../../getting-started/quick-start/create-a-new-project/) for details of creating a new project.

-2. Make sure the necessary changes to the **genesis-system-definitions.kts** are made for your dependencies, such as the location of the database.
+2. Make the necessary changes to the **genesis-system-definitions.kts** for your dependencies, such as the location of the database.
 You can find more details in our page on [preparing and building the server](../../../getting-started/quick-start/prepare-the-server-and-build/).

-Add your dependencies to the Deploy plugin **build.gradle.kts** (default location for the Blank App Seed is **server/jvm/***appname***-deploy/build.gradle.kts**)
+3. Add your dependencies to the Deploy plugin **build.gradle.kts** (default location for the Blank App Seed is **server/jvm/***appname***-deploy/build.gradle.kts**):

 ```kotlin
     genesisServer(